MarioGibney/bitcoin-security-research/Bitcoin's Two Private Goods.md

 All uses of bitcoin can be thought of on a spectrum from "BTC heavy, blockspace light" to "BTC light, blockspace heavy".

 At one end, you have large UTXOs remaining unmoved for years on end.
-At the other extreme, you have transactions with very low BTC being broadcast at high frequency.
+At the other extreme, you have transactions with very few BTC being broadcast at high frequency.
 A second-layer protocol for colored coins could be one such example.

 ## Independent Values - To Be Continued